-For these reasons, only do long distance drives once your learner is more experienced or has their restricted licence.
+Only do long-distance drives once your learner is more experienced or has their restricted licence.

 If your learner is ready to try long-distance driving, you don’t have to make a special trip somewhere.
 Simply use a trip that you were planning anyway such as a holiday or family outing.
 If at any time during the drive your learner looks fatigued, have them pull over and swap drivers.
 Signs of fatigue include: